JoshDoody/joshdoody.github.io/_posts/2016-06-07-5-things-you-should-know-before-you-apply-for-a-job.md

 1. **Identify goals and pain points the company has.** You should have a pretty good idea from the light research you did to prepare for your interview.
 2. **Determine which skills and experience you have that helps them achieve those goals or address that pain point.** You could contribute directly (you're experience in Sales in their vertical and they're trying to generate revenue) or indirectly (you're an experience software developer who can help improve the product so Sales has an easier job).
-3. **Combine the goals or pain points with the specific skillset or experience into attribute-for-need statements.** "My experience selling into this vertical will help you grow revenue and build your business." or "I'll focus on writing quality software that users love so that your Sales team can close more deails and get more leads."
+3. **Combine the goals or pain points with the specific skillset or experience into attribute-for-need statements.** "My experience selling into this vertical will help you grow revenue and build your business." or "I'll focus on writing quality software that users love so that your Sales team can close more deals and get more leads."

 ## 5. Negotiate starting salary